-What are the best co-op games on PC?
+Co-op games can reward you like no other genre.
 Games offer up magic in lots of different guises, but working with a friend to achieve a goal is, arguably, where they really shine.
 But what are the titles that will really pull friends together and offer the best group-based thrills?

 Here are the best co-op games:

 - Divinity: Original Sin 2